 Homemade anything is always better in my book.
 This macaroni salad is so EASY and has just the right kick with the Cajun seasoning.
 And, chef's kiss, Creole mustard.

 Okay, I accidentally once made it with all cayenne red pepper instead of Cajun seasoning... that happens when one doesn't have their reading glasses on, which are usually perched on top of one's head.
 That's way too spicy!!
 But this rendition has just the right balance.

 What is Cajun seasoning?

 Cajun seasoning or Creole spice mix is a blend of several herbs and spices.
-You’ll often see Cajun and Creole used interchangeably, but they basically cover the same flavor profile ~ garlic, onion, salt, pepper, cayenne pepper, paprika, oregano and thyme.
+You'll often see Cajun and Creole used interchangeably, but they basically cover the same flavor profile ~ garlic, onion, salt, pepper, cayenne pepper, paprika, oregano and thyme.
 I use an unsalted local store blend or you can easily make your own.
-Click here for a great recipe for making your own Cajun spice blend.
+Here is an easy recipe from Immmaculate Bites for making your own Creole Cajun Seasoning.

 Does macaroni salad have hard boiled egg?

 Well, mine does!
 Totally optional, I say.
 But I love hard boiled egg in summer salads like potato salad, and I always put it in tuna mac salad, the kiddos insist!!
 Your preference, you're the boss, apple sauce!

 This Cajun Macaroni Salad is so easy, just three steps really: